Making crisis simulations matter has been saved

 You know it’s coming.
-But not when, where, or how big.
-You’ll sleep a lot better if you’re confident that your crisis management plan works.
-And the only way to earn that confidence is with a program of effective, multidimensional simulations that test your entire team and the organization that stands behind it.
-Do you feel this is “for real” while it’s happening?
+But not when, where, how, or the extent to which it will impact your organization.
+You’ll likely sleep better if you’re confident that your organization’s crisis management plan works.
+And the only way to gain that confidence is with a program of effective, multidimensional simulations that test your entire team and the organization that stands behind it.
+Do you feel the simulation is “for real” while it’s happening?
 That’s one test of effectiveness.
-Do you feel you really learned something afterward?
-That’s an even bigger one.
+Do you feel you and your organization really learned something afterward?
+That’s an even more important one.

 - Preparing for a simulation